Lentil and Vegetable Bake

-This recipe is straightforward to make and, like most of my recipes, it doesn't matter too much about getting quantities exact so you don't have to spend ages weighing and measuring.
-The bake does need some time in the oven (that's why it's called a bake) but even with that, from start to finish this recipe takes little over an hour to make.
+This recipe is straightforward to make and it doesn't matter too much about getting quantities exact so you don't have to spend ages weighing and measuring.
+The bake does need some time in the oven but even with that, from start to finish this recipe takes little over an hour to make.
 It's filling, loaded with nutrients, low in fat and cheap to make - especially if you substitute a few fresh tomatoes for the sun-dried ones.

 This recipe is also very flexible.
 If you haven't got all the ingredients to hand there are many substitutions you can make.
 I have made some suggestions below the ingredients list.

 Lentil and Vegetable bake served with garlic bread

 - Around 225 grams/8oz lentils, (red, brown or green are all okay)

 - 1 medium pepper, (red, yellow or orange are all fine)

 - 1 teaspoon dried mixed herbs, (or a handful of fresh herbs)

 - one small jar sundried tomatoes, drained, (will be around 50 g/2oz when drained)

 - About 3 tablespoons grated cheese, (optional, or use vegan cheese for dairy-free)

 - a couple of slices of wholemeal or gluten-free breadcrumbs or about 50 grams ground almonds